 How much do hybrid mattresses cost?

 Hybrid mattresses come in a range of different costs.
 A basic hybrid mattress will cost around $1,300 before discounts, but there are plenty of options under $1,000 if you want a budget hybrid mattress.
-Of course, there are also luxury hybrid mattresses that cost $1,600 and up.
+There are also luxury hybrid mattresses that cost $1,600 and up.

 Are hybrid mattresses any good?

 Yes.
 A hybrid mattress offers additional support and durability than all-foam mattresses thanks to the steel innersprings or coils in the foundation layer, and more comfort than a traditional innerspring mattress.
-A foam bed will last you around 6-7 years while a hybrid mattress can last 10-12 years.
+A foam bed will last you around six or seven years while a hybrid mattress can last 10 to 12 years.

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.